ponyatov/metaLv0/doc/tutorial.md

 ### Variables/Slots

-* Any @ref Symbol evaluates as the value, stored in a named attribute of the *computation context*.
+* Any `Symbol` evaluates as the value, stored in a named attribute of the *computation context*.
 * The default *computation context* resides in the global `<vm:metaL>` object.
 * Also, *any object can be treated as computation context* by passing it as a